 The judges declined to award a prize for editorial writing.

-At The Patriot-News, Sara Ganim, a police and courts reporter, won for "courageously revealing and adeptly covering the explosive Penn State sex scandal," the Pulitzer judges wrote.
-At 24, she is one of the youngest journalists ever to win a Pulitzer; at least one prior winner, Jackie Crosby of the Macon Telegraph and News of Georgia, was 23.
+The Patriot-News and Sara Ganim, its police and courts reporter, won the local reporting Pulitzer for "courageously revealing and adeptly covering the explosive Penn State sex scandal," the Pulitzer judges wrote.

-The Philadelphia Inquirer — which has recently gone through bankruptcy and repeated rounds of cutbacks and has changed hands five times in the past six years — showed how school violence went underreported.
+The Philadelphia Inquirer — which has recently gone through bankruptcy and repeated rounds of cutbacks and has changed hands five times in the past six years — showed how school violence went underreported and earned the public service Pulitzer.
 In response, the school system established a new way of keeping track of serious incidents.